Social Data Science

 Let’s think about this intuitively

-An example from a field experiment in Pakistan (Cheema et al. 2022)
+An example from a field experiment in Pakistan (Cheema et al. 2022, APSR)

 • How can we close persistent gender gaps in political participation?